Tourist information centre manager

 Funding for training may be available from your local authority.
 You're largely responsible for your own continuing professional development (CPD) and will need to identify your own training needs, e.g. in managing staff, and then look out for relevant training opportunities.

-Membership of professional bodies may be useful for networking and professional development opportunities, and access to the latest industry news.
+Becoming a member of a professional body can be useful for networking and professional development opportunities, and give you access to the latest industry news.
 Relevant organisations include:

 Career prospects